Bucket List Experience: Motor Gliding

 Am I really going to do this?

-At this point, I want to be completely honest with you and tell you that I was SO close to change my mind.
+At this point, I want to be completely honest with you and tell you that I was SO close to changing my mind.

 Well, I guess my passion for flying was too strong because I somehow overcame my extreme nervousness and hopped into the glider … or rather dragged my shaking body into it. 😀